-- Refer to Section "Configure OVOC Server with Public IP Address" in the OVOC IOM. - For Configuration of firewall rules, see Firewall Rules for NAT Configuration Options on page 28 - Single Sign-on to the SBC devices Web interface is not supported for this configuration option. - When the "Cloud Architecture" mode is enabled, this option does not appear in the "Network Configuration" menu.
+- refer to 'Configure OVOC Server with Public IP Address or NAT IP Address' in the IOM manual. - For Configuration of firewall rules, see Firewall Rules for NAT Configuration Options on page 28 - For configuring NAT per tenant, see Configuring NAT per Tenant on the next page

+- Single Sign-on to the SBC devices Web interface is not supported for this configuration option. - When the "Cloud Architecture" mode is enabled, this option does not appear in the "Network Configuration" menu.